-*Our kittens receive their second vaccines and health certificate at 12 weeks.
+*Our kittens receive their second vaccines at 12 weeks.
 We allow 2 business days to have your kitten seen by your Vet for evaluation.
 If a problem is found the kitten may be returned in the same manner it was sent, for a full refund.
 After 2 days, this is handled on a case by case basis.
 In general; if you are unsatisfied with a kitten, the kitten will need to be returned to receive a refund or another kitten.

 *As Persians only known genetic defect is PKD, we do offer a negative PKD guarantee.
 (Cats must be tested by DNA.)

 *We do not practice early spay/neuter.
 Due to Persians “flat face” thus limited airway, it is unsafe to anesthetize until they are large enough to accommodate airway assistance.
 Usually they have grown enough by 5-6 months of age for surgery.
 Our contract mandates all pet kittens must be spayed/neutered by one year old in accordance with CFA and TICA ethical breeder standards.
 Our kittens are registered as “not for breeding” so offspring cannot be registered to them.